 4. just continue going on with your basic integrating, directing and going up.

 This way, whichever choice you make can have the best chance to be filled with your fullest integrating and going up.
-So, no matter what you finally do, your integrating still remains your main activity; and the choice of any specific action remains more secondary right on through finally doing one of them.
-And if one of your choices is something that stirs up a lot of enthusiasm or excitement in you—for instance, like music making or poetry recitation often can—this temporary setting aside of your goal is rather like placing it high up on an imaginary shelf off to the side, still "shimmering"with its fullest inspiration and intensity until you are fully ready to approach accomplishing it with your best integrating.
+So, no matter what you finally do, your integrating still remains your main activity; and the choices of any specific action remain more secondary right on through finally doing one of them.
+And if one of your choices is something that stirs up a lot of enthusiasm or excitement in you—for instance, like music making or poetry recitation often can—this temporary setting aside of your goal is rather like placing it high up on an imaginary shelf just off to one side of you but still "shimmering"with all its inspiration and intensity until you are fully ready to approach accomplishing it with your best integrating.

 In a way, you could say that this fresh decision making procedure actually equalizes your choices so that you can bring the same power of integrating to all of them.
 Even your fourth option—just waiting and directing—can contain the same energy as the excitement of singing a note from a beautiful song.
 So when you work this way for a while, it obviously can empower your directing energy as much as it can improve your inhibiting ability.